AkiKurisu/Next-Gen-Dialogue/README.md

 <Img src = "Images/BakeDialogue.png">

 Next-Gen Dialogue plugin (hereinafter referred to as NGD) is a Unity dialogue plugin combined with large language model design.
 It combines the traditional dialogue design method with the large language model.
-It has the following characteristics:
+It has the following features:
 1. Visual conversation editor
 2. Modular dialogue function
 3. Support AIGC to generate dialogue when running